 Assault and Battery Bail Bonds Costs in San Diego County

-These are some common assault and battery misdemeanors for which the San Diego Superior Court has set bail amounts:
+These are some of the assault and battery misdemeanors that have bail amounts set in the San Diego Bail Schedule:

 - Assault on a non-law enforcement officer